intuition-dev/mbCLIx/docs/src/electron.md

 # Electron SPA

 Electron is built on Chromium and the navigation model is pretty much the exact same as any other web browser.
-Electron needs ROOT, as / in electron means root of drive; not root of http server.
+Electron needs ROO T, as / in electron means root of drive; not root of http server.
 There is no http server.
 Not having to go to a remote web server means loading pages in Electron should be pretty quick.
 Electron has node and it lets you start Chrome.
 So you can build a Windows app, or an OSX app.
 Electron apps are normally SPA.
 Our example also in one page.